tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Entities

 Entities configuration consists of a list of entities.
 Every entity has an ID and a list of components.
 The ID consists of a global `namespace` and a `name` part.
 The namespace is prefixed to the name and together they form the ID.
 A component has a attribute `component` with the full ID and a variable list of component specific attributes.
+It's possible to define a entity in several files.
+The final entity will contain all components.

     entities:
         namespace: <string>